Lotus-King-Translation/Requests/.github/ISSUE_TEMPLATE/RFW-Improvement.md

 ---
-name: RFW
+name: RFW for Improvements
-about: For all RFWs
+about: RFW Template for Improvement Requests
 title: "[RFW]"
 labels: ''
 assignees: ''